ONE: Let us go back to 1978

 “(In Dutch team) center-half Steen employed the scoop with great advantage.
 He used to scoop the ball above the heads of defenders and the ball would land infront of the goal cage and Paul Litjens would always rush to take advantage of it.
 The wily Dutch had not used this technique on any other team except Pakistan.
 So in the first half of our pool match, we conceded 7 penalty-corners only on the scoop strategy.
 After the breather, inside-right Hanif Khan was deputed only to check Steen’s scoops.
 And he successfully neutralized him.
 In the Final match against Holland, Shahnaz Sheikh was shifted to right-in and given the task of checking Steen where as Hanif Khan was brought in as center-forward.
 This upset some of Holland’s calculations against Hanif Khan and went to our advantage.
 Pakistan won the world Cup…”

-Photo to the right shows famous Pakistani hockey player Samiullah demonstrating for the book, how to do dribbling…
+Photo below shows famous Pakistani hockey player Samiullah demonstrating for the book, how to do dribbling…

 While Pakistan’s hockey style has switched many times from Asian to European to Euro-Asian, author Abdul Waheed Khan is a strong believer in maintaining Asian style of hockey and he is of the opinion that Asian teams should not succumb to European techniques.
 He is a proponent of ‘W’ formation attack on opposition’s goal post.
 The book consists of 19 chapters and 18 of them are devoted to hockey coaching techniques and how to build a winning combination.
 There is a chapter each dedicated to all the positions of a hockey team as well as for captain, manager, rules and team building.
 In the chapter on Center Forwards, I found this interesting anecdote: